Exlonk/PHYMOL/README.md

 </p>

 <p>
 phosphate: This is the code that shows how the web layout of a data science project is made with python.
+You can see how it looks on my personal web page https://exlonk.netlify.app/
 </p>

 <p>